designed by wildlife photographers,

 £50 half day (0830 - 1330 / 1330 - dusk).
 (Deposit £15)

 £80 full day (0830 - dusk) (Deposit £25)

 £120 day (Deposit £40)

-The hide is built to accommodate either three photographers or two plus an instructor if required.
-Currently numbers are limited to a maximum or two, to wear masks if not bubbled together.
+The hide is built to accommodate either one or two photographers, plus an instructor if required.

 Toilets are available in the house adjacent to the car park, a five minute walk from the hide.